-Argenta Underwriting No. 2 Limited ("AU2") Argenta Underwriting No. 3 Limited ("AU3") Argenta Underwriting No. 8 Limited ("AU8") (resigned 28 February 2019) Argenta Underwriting No. 9 Limited ("AU9") Argenta Underwriting No. 10 Limited ("AU10") Argenta Underwriting No. 11 Limited ("AU11")
+Argenta Underwriting No. 2 Limited ("AU2") Argenta Underwriting No. 3 Limited ("AU3")

+Argenta Underwriting No. 8 Limited ("AU8") (resigned 28 February 2019)

+Argenta Underwriting No. 9 Limited ("AU9") Argenta Underwriting No. 10 Limited ("AU10")

 On 10 April 2019 Mr Allen was appointed as a director of all the above corporate members, apart from AU8 which was sold to a third party in February 2019.
+Messrs Annandale and Allen were also appointed directors of Inter Hannover (No.1 Ltd) and Dynastic Underwriting Ltd with effect from 18 January 2021.

-AU2, AU3, AU9 and AU10 participated on Syndicate 2121 for the 2017 to 2020 years of account.
-AU11 participated on Syndicate 2121 for the 2017 year of account and AU8 participated on the 2017 to 2019 years of account.
+AU2, AU3, AU9 and AU10 participated on Syndicate 2121 for the 2018 to 2021 years of account.
+AU8 participated on the 2018 and 2019 years of account.

-Other than by virtue of directors' fees, salaries and other related remuneration in respect of their employment and any increase in capital value arising on shareholdings, none of the directors, officers or related parties concerned, derive any personal benefits from the arrangements that exist.
+Other than by virtue of directors' fees, salaries and other related remuneration in respect of their employment and any increase in capital value arising on shareholdings, none of the directors, officers or related parties concerned derive any personal benefits from the arrangements that exist.